WalletConnect/modal-react-native/README.md

 # WalletConnectModal SDK for React Native

-Your on-ramp to web3 multichain.
-WalletConnect Modal is a versatile library that makes it super easy to connect users with your Dapp and start interacting with the blockchain.
+Simplest and most minimal way to connect your users with WalletConnect.

 ### 📚 [Documentation](https://docs.walletconnect.com/2.0/advanced/walletconnectmodal/about?platform=react-native)